rankingdigitalrights/index2018/app/report/privacy-failures/index.md

 In order to provide users with free services, many internet and mobile ecosystem companies monetize the information they hold about their users.
 Advertising technologies allow companies and third parties to target users based on profiles derived from this data.
 Given the significant privacy implications of targeted advertising, companies should provide users with control over how their information is used for targeted advertising.
 Moreover, companies should not assume that all users have an understanding of the privacy concerns resulting from these advertising practices.
 Therefore, targeted advertising should be *off* by default.

 > **What is targeted advertising?**
->
+> &nbsp;
 > Targeted advertising, also known as “interest-based advertising” or “personalized advertising,” refers to the practice of collecting a range of data about individual users—including demographic data, browsing history and preferences, and location information—with the goal of personalizing the ads users see online.
 Typically, targeted advertising relies on vast data collection practices, which can involve tracking users’ activities across the internet using cookies, widgets, and other tracking tools, in order to create detailed user profiles.
->
+> &nbsp;
 > **What do we mean by opting out versus opting in?**
->
+> &nbsp;
 > “Opt-in” means the company does not collect, use, or share data for a given purpose until users explicitly signal that they want this to happen.
 “Opt-out” means the company uses the data for a specified purpose by default, but will cease doing so once the user tells the company to stop.
->
-> **For more:**
->
-> - Dipayan Ghosh and Ben Scott, “Digital Deceit: The Technologies Behind Precision Propaganda on the Internet,” New America, January 2018, [https://www.newamerica.org/public-interest-technology/policy-papers/digitaldeceit/](https://www.newamerica.org/public-interest-technology/policy-papers/digitaldeceit/).
+For more, see Dipayan Ghosh and Ben Scott, “Digital Deceit: The Technologies Behind Precision Propaganda on the Internet,” New America, January 2018, [https://www.newamerica.org/public-interest-technology/policy-papers/digitaldeceit/](https://www.newamerica.org/public-interest-technology/policy-papers/digitaldeceit/).

 Despite significant public concerns regarding the invasive nature of of social media platforms’ advertising tools, **[Facebook](/index2018/companies/facebook)** provided users with only limited options to control the use of their information for targeted advertising.
 Furthermore, for both Facebook, the social networking platform, and Facebook’s Messenger service, the company disclosed that it may always use information such as age and gender to present users with advertising.[[56]](#footnotes)